platinum736/Tidy_Data-Project/README.md

 Next It is extracting 3 variables related to t-Body-acc-Mean-X,Y,Z and 3 variables related to t-Body-acc-std=X,Y,Z from the ("Merged_data") and writing the result in another data frame.

-Finally it extract two reports showing the mean on each variable grouped by Activity and Subjecy from the above dataset.
+Finally it extract two reports showing the mean on each variable grouped by Activity and Subject from the above dataset.